luisatomo/PHPSymfonyTest/README.md

 Hi there!
 Here at BCVSocial, we use Symfony as our PHP development framework.

-You, as a backend team developer, will be working mainly fopr our ActiveSocial app RESTful API.
+You, as a backend team developer, will be working mainly for our ActiveSocial app RESTful API.

-On a daily basis you will be
+**On a daily basis you will be**
 - adding new features
 - debugging and bug fixing
 - implementing 3rd party social networks